 In the fall, the Little Lehigh Watershed Stewards, in collaboration with the Lehigh County Authority, initiated a water quality testing program.
-Volunteers go out once ever several weeks and use field equipment to test for turbidity, temperature, pH, salinity, total dissolved solids, and conductivity.
+Volunteers go out once every several weeks and use field equipment to test for turbidity, temperature, pH, salinity, total dissolved solids, and conductivity.
 The goal of this testing program is to allow ongoing evaluation of water quality on the main stem and the main tributaries at nine sites as the stream flows from western Lehigh County into the City of Allentown.

 Spring Creek Road Planting

 On November 21st, 2020, a Weed and Stake event was held in the area where River Birch trees from an earlier planting along Spring Creek Road in Upper Macungie Township needed some upkeep.
 Volunteers weeded around the trees, replaced protective sleeves where necessary, and re-staked the saplings.